mhenke/omaha-playground-collective/README.md

 ### Acceptance Criteria 2

-Given that I am a parent searching for a playground, when I perform a search using the search feature, then I should receive relevant results based on my search query.
+Given that I am a parent finding for a playground, when I perform a filter using the predefined critera, then I should receive relevant results based on my filter options.

-1. The search functionality should be easily accessible from the main interface.
+1. The filter functionality should be easily accessible from the main interface.
-1. Users should be able to enter search queries, such as location or facility names.
+1. Users should be able to enter filter by such as location, age range, surface area, and ada compliance.
-1. The search results should include playgrounds that match the search criteria.
+1. The filter results should include playgrounds that match the filter criteria.
 1. The results should be displayed in an organized and easily readable format.
 1. Users should be able to click on a result to access more detailed information about the playground.